Firstbloodio/fullstack-developer-hiring-exercise/README.md

 - Add end-to-end tests for the new registration functionality
   - Registration success and a user can log in
-    - Note that there is an email verification mechanism present, you may shortcut this for this exercise and consider all emails automatically valid
+    - Note that there is an email verification mechanism present, you may shortcut this for this exercise and set all emails automatically confirmed
   - Cannot register the same email twice
   - Cannot register invalid password - must be at least 6 characters
   - Cannot register invalid phone number
   - Phone number is correctly normalized
   - The dashboard displays the registered phone number of the user

-- Pull request which will be reviewed
+- Open a pull request which will be reviewed
-  - Contains screenshots of changed screens
+  - Commentary contains screenshots of changed screens
-  - Contains instructions how to apply TypeORM migrations
+  - Commentary contains instructions how to apply TypeORM migrations
-  - Contains instructions for an internal QA team (the exercise author, or me) how to manually test your pull request assuming they run the application locally on their computer
+  - Commentary contains instructions for an internal QA team (the exercise author, or me) how to manually test your pull request assuming they run the application locally on their computer

 ## How to submit the exercise